 This mandala plate is glued to a wooden surface that has a thickness of about 1 inch.
 The mandala plate with deities has a rugged design.
-They’re mostly used in shrines or for rituals and initiations that are held on a monthly basis.
+They’re mostly used in shrines or for rituals and initiations that are held every month.
 The most common mandala plates are:

 The mandala plate is used as an offering mandala during a ritual where an offering is made to the universe.
-During the ritual, the plate is filled with rice is placed on the shrine along with shrine mandalas.
+During the ritual, the plate is filled with rice placed on the shrine and shrine mandalas.

 26. Mural Painting Mandala

-The Mural Painting mandalas are painted pieces of art that are used for decorative purposes on walls, ceilings, and other permanent surfaces.
+The Mural Painting mandalas are painted pieces of art used for decorative purposes on walls, ceilings, and other permanent surfaces.